octue/openfast-service/README.md

-# openfast-twine-python
+# openfast-service
-A simple twine that runs OpenFAST.
+A simple wrapper around OpenFAST to run it as a cloud service.
 This repository is mirrored to Google Cloud Source Repositories.

 ## OpenFAST
 OpenFAST Docs: https://openfast.readthedocs.io